 Greg has worked with developmentally disabled clients, in daycare centers, on organic farms, and in advocacy and outreach work.
 Most recently he has taught English as a second language, both online and in classrooms.
 He holds a Masters, focused on political science and the environment.

-Greg hopes to bring his varied experiences to the task of advocating on behalf of Chesterville, Industry, New Vineyard, Strong, Temple, and Wilton, and he is eager to learn more about your hopes and concerns.
+Greg hopes to bring his varied experiences to the task of advocating on behalf of Avon, Carthage, Industry, New Vineyard, New Portland, South Franklin, Strong, Temple, Weld, and Wilton, and he is eager to learn more about your hopes and concerns.
 Greg believes that some of the most pressing challenges we face can present exciting new opportunities if we can look beyond partisanship and ideologically-based assumptions and prioritize practical, evidence-based solutions.

 Maine is the oldest state in the country.
 The number of folks retiring is going up, too many young people move away, and not enough new Mainers are coming to our rural communities.
 I'll vote for investing in our schools and expanding access to child care, developing training opportunities to help people enter the job market, and ensuring job protections and a living wage.
 We must also support our seniors and those who care for them.
 We aren't training enough caretakers for our older neighbors.
 Many of us are stretched thin caring for our loved ones.
 I know we can do better.
 I'll fight so aging Mainers can get the care they deserve.